dragonlock2/JABI/README.md

 - CAN DBC
 - DFU options beyond USB for MCUboot
 - Alternative functions for pins
 - Improve security and robustness (encryption?
-CRC?)
+CRC? gRPC SSL?)
 - gRPC server on the microcontroller (in the roadmap for Zephyr it seems)
 - multiple USB interfaces for multiple clients (raw USB is \~25% faster than CDC-ACM)
 - Ethernet support
     - Listen for TCP on port 42069 and dispatch to a thread pool, refuse if all used
 - BLE and WiFi support (need to make a dev board)
 - On-device web server
+- USB Linux drivers to show up under `/dev`
+- USB HS dev board for comparable performance to STLINK-V3